There are some who believe

 “honoring and protecting the sacred name of G-d”.

-In The Torah given to Moshe on Mount Sinai there was the following instruction
+The Torah given to Moshe on Mount Sinai there was the following instruction:

 (This is from the New King James “translation”.)